AmeleTossou/Basic-Employee-Onboarding-AD-RBAC-/README.md

 ## Solution Overview
 I build a basic Active Directory onboarding pipeline and created an RBAC matrix to ensure users received only role-appropriate access.
-I also simulated a ticket where a user received wrong access to demonstrate how the issue could be identified and corrected
+I also simulated a ticket where a user received wrong access to demonstrate how the issue could be identified and corrected.

 ## Video Walkthrough